gonodono/adbsms/README.md

 + Full access, by assuming the default SMS app role.

-  This option will grant you full read and write access on each applicable version, but all messaging functionality will be broken while adbsms is the default.
-This means that any incoming messages will just be lost, though it would be possible to implement some sort of fallback logging or persistence in [the relevant component classes][stubs], should you really need it.
+  This one will grant you full read and write access on each applicable version, but your messaging will be largely nonfunctional while adbsms is the default.
+  The only fallback facility currently provided is (optional) incoming SMS processing and storage.
+Nothing else is handled, aside from some very simplistic event logs, and there is no way to send anything out.

 After enabling the desired option, queries can be made like they usually are over adb by replacing the authority in any `content://sms` URI with `adbsms`.